 Plot differences from the 2017 movie

-First of all, there will be a big tonal shift.
+First of all, there is a big tonal shift.
 The original was said to be a lot darker than the final cut we actually got to see.
 This was mainly down to the decision to make the film much lighter in re-shoots after the negative reactions of Batman Vs Superman, which was criticised for being too serious and heavy.

 Secondly, Snyder originally had plans to make a Justice League trilogy.
 The three films would eventually build to the Knightmare scenario, which was a long-standing conflict between Superman's Regime and Batman's Insurgency, leading to an apocalyptic version of the world.

 One of the main antagonists in this trilogy would have been Darkseid, an arch-nemesis of both Superman and the Justice League.
 Darkseid would eventually be able to control Superman and turn him into the evil version Bruce Wayne saw in the Knightmare vision in Batman Vs Superman.
-This first film would introduce him to the Justice League.
+This first film introduces him to the Justice League.

 Zack Snyder tweeted a first look at Darkseid, which you can see below:

 He's coming... to HBO Max pic.twitter.com/tthWwAqzWp— Zack Snyder (@ZackSnyder) May 27, 2020

 There's another teaser for him here:

 As for Steppenwolf - his role will be very different.
 Steppenwolf was originally in Suicide Squad, but was taken out of that movie and placed into Justice League, with re-shoots making his appearance more fitted into the film.
 He will still appear, but working more as an accomplice to Darkseid than for his own gain.

 His role is not the only thing that's different - Steppenwolf has a fresh new makeover.
 You can see the differences between the original and the new version below (and decide which you think is supreme).